-Having the best guitar amplifiers under $100 can make the big difference in your performance or practice.
+Having the best guitar amplifiers under $100 can make a big difference in your performance or practice.
 Build your confidence on stage as a budding guitarist with the right amp on a budget.

 Check out our buying guide on what to look for and top picks this year to help you make a good decision later.